EL-MASTOR/bufferlist.nvim/README.md

 Pressing `f<line_number>` will close the buffer even if it contains unsaved changes
 ### Closing buffer list window
 Press `keymap.close_bufferlist` or just leave the bufferlist window
+### Closing multiple buffers
+Press `keymap.multi_close_buf` to show a prompt, and then enter the `<line_number>`s of all the buffers you want to close, seperated by a seperator.
+The seperator should be any non-digit character, and there is no limit to the length or the kind of characters used in the seperator as long as it's not digit.
+But I recommend you to use either a space or a comma since it's the most natural, I also recommend you to use only one character to keep it at one keystroke
+>❗️Make sure that the first character isn't `!`.
+>❗️If you specified an unsaved buffer, it is ignored.
+>If a `<line_number>` you specified doesn't exist in the bufferlist window line numbers, it is ignored.
+### Force closing multiple buffers
+Press `keymap.multi_close_buf` and then enter `!` at the very beginning of the prompt, and then carry on with the rest of the steps already described in [Closing multiple buffers](#closing-multiple-buffers)
+>❗️Make sure that `!` is the very first character in the prompt, it shouldn't be preceded by anything, otherwise it would behave just like [Closing multiple buffers](#closing-multiple-buffers)
+### Saving buffers
+Press `keymap.multi_save_buf` and then enter all the `<line_number>`s of the buffers you want to save seperated by a seperator.
+The seperator has the same characteristics described in [Closing multiple buffers](#closing-multiple-buffers)

 >❗️📑📒 **_Note:_** _[timeout](https://neovim.io/doc/user/options.html#'timeout') between `<perfix>` and `<line_number>` is controlled by the vim global option [timeoutlen](https://neovim.io/doc/user/options.html#'timeoutlen') (*which by default is set to 1000ms*).
 >You have to quickly press `<line_number>` before timeoutlen.
 Otherwise vim will enter operator pending mode and these keymaps will not work.